rsalunga29/security-notes/Offensive Security/Web Application Security/Server-side Vulnerabilities/Authentication/Other Authentication Mechanisms/Resetting User Passwords/Sending Passwords By Email.md

-It should go without saying that sending users their current password should never be possible if a website handles passwords securely in the first place.
+It should go without saying that sending users their current password should never be possible, if a website handles passwords securely in the first place.
 Instead, it is better to generate a new password and send this to the user via email.

 However, sending persistent passwords over insecure channels must be avoided.
 In this case, the security relies on either the generated password expiring after a very short period, or the user changing their password again immediately.
 Otherwise, this approach is highly susceptible to man-in-the-middle attacks.